philmcminn/com1001-code/README.md

 setup.
 This lecture is available as a video on (Blackboard[https://vle.shef.ac.uk]).

-## Cloning the Repository
+### Cloning the Repository

 To clone the repository you will need to issue the following command:

 ``git clone git@github.com:philmcminn/com1001-code.git``

+# 3. Which Code Examples are Discussed in Which Lectures?

-# If You Don't Like Codio...
+# 4. If You Don't Like Codio...

 If you don't like developing with Codio, then sorry!
 Codio makes it really easy for us to provide a standardised environment to students in which we can help